Moving? Don't forget to make insurance changes, too

 We all know how stressful moving can be — there's a massive list of tasks.
-So it's no surprise that making new insurance arrangements might not jump out as your first priority.
+You might be asking yourself — do I need to change insurance when I move?
+And making new insurance arrangements might not jump out as your first priority.

 But do yourself a favor, don't wait.
-The process isn't as tough as it seems.
-Below are a few key questions to investigate about moving and transferring insurance.
-They don't cover everything, but they should get you going in the right direction.
+The process isn't as tough as it may seem.
+Below are a few key questions to consider about moving and transferring insurance to help get you going in the right direction.

-If you want to find a State Farm® agent in your new neighborhood, you can use the Find an Agent app to search by ZIP Code.
+If you want to find a State Farm® agent in your new neighborhood, you can use the find an agent page and search by your ZIP Code.
 You'll see a map of offices and a list of agent profiles, including contact info.